-The Crazy Gears app from Seven Academy is a tantalizing puzzle game that requires children to manipulate gears, chains, rods and pulleys to pull themselves through each level.
-By working out how to use the tools they are able to slide the screen across to reveal the next level.
-This helps to communicate how different mechanisms affect one another when constructing a machine.
+Explore a captivating digital playground in this tantalizing puzzle game!
+Children manipulate gears, chains, rods, and pulleys, to pull themselves through each level, which teaches them how different mechanisms affect one another when constructing a machine.
 Each reasoning challenge was carefully designed to adhere to the theories of educational technology pioneer, mathematician, computer scientist, and designer of the first programming language for children, Seymour Papert.

 “This is a great game!” – Girl aged 5